mleprince018/databricks-certifications/PySpark-SparkSQL-DF-Notes.md

 - union works like SQL union or SAS Append - adding all rows from one df to target DF
-  - can use the .distinct() at the end to drop duplicates `disDF = df.union(df2).distinct()`
+  - can use the .distinct() at the end to drop duplicates `disDF = df.union(df2).distinct()` creates a new 6-column DataFrame by appending the rows of the 6-column DataFrame yesterdayTransactionsDf to the rows of the 6-column DataFrame todayTransactionsDf, ignoring that both DataFrames have different column names?
+`todayTransactionsDf.union(yesterdayTransactionsDf)`
+Correct.
+The union command appends rows of yesterdayTransactionsDf to the rows of todayTransactionsDf, ignoring that both DataFrames have different column names.
+The resulting DataFrame will have the column names of DataFrame todayTransactionsDf.

+todayTransactionsDf.unionByName(yesterdayTransactionsDf):
+No. unionByName specifically tries to match columns in the two DataFrames by name and only appends values in columns with identical names across the two DataFrames.
+In the form presented above, the command is a great fit for joining DataFrames that have exactly the same columns, but in a different order.
+In this case though, the command will fail because the two DataFrames have different columns.

+The union()  matches columns independent of their names, just by their order.
+The unionByName() one matches columns by their name (which is asked for in the question).
+It also has a useful optional argument, allowMissingColumns.
+This allows you to merge DataFrames that have different columns - and assign null values to non-existent cols in another df

 ```
 # join on multiple IDs/columns - like a conditional
 dataframe.join(dataframe1, (dataframe.ID1 == dataframe1.ID2)